Storyline 360 Accessibility Conformance Report

 Supports

-The Storyline 360 player uses distinct semantic groups, ARIA landmarks, and structured controls that follow a consistent order and hierarchy.
+The Storyline 360 player uses semantic structure, ARIA landmarks, and structured controls with a consistent order and hierarchy.
+Authors can label slide objects using on-screen text or alternative text to support screen reader interaction.

 Table 2: Success Criteria, Level AA